 Calming exercises for kids are best when they are simple and engaging.
-While we can fill up baskets with calming tools or teach students yoga poses, it's even better to start with the easiest strategy: breathing.
+While we can fill baskets with calming tools or teach students yoga poses, it's even better to start with the most straightforward strategy: breathing.

 Let's start with simple belly breathing and then move on to some fun variations.